-(Tulita Land Corporation, Fort Norman S Land Corporation, Norman Wells Land Corporation) and the Tulita District Land Corporation passed a resolution in October 2007 to support an interim land withdrawal to facilitate the negotiations for the establishment of the NANPR.
+(Tulita Land Corporation, Fort Norman Métis Land Corporation, Norman Wells Land Corporation) and the Tulita District Land Corporation passed a resolution in October 2007 to support an interim land withdrawal to facilitate the negotiations for the establishment of the NANPR.
 In November 2007, Tulita District elders chose the name "Nááts'ihch'oh" for the proposed park reserve, meaning "pointed like a porcupine quill."
-This name refers to the mountain of the same name (aka Mount Wilson) located adjacent to the Moose po
+This name refers to the mountain of the same name (aka Mount Wilson) located adjacent to the Moose ponds, the headwaters of the South Nahanni River (Parks Canada, 2010).